 All corporate statues in Canada impose certain fiduciary duties on directors and officers.
-In general, directors and officers have a duty to manage or supervise the management of the business and affairs of the corporation and, in so doing, must act honestly and in good faith with a view to the best interests of the corporation (referred to as the 'duty of loyalty'); and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances (referred to as the 'duty of care').
+In general, directors and officers have a duty to manage or supervise the management of the business and affairs of the corporation and, in so doing, must act honestly and in good faith with a view to the best interests of the corporation (referred to as the duty of loyalty); and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances (referred to as the duty of care).

 The duty of loyalty means, among other things, that directors owe a fiduciary duty to the corporation (but not to any individual shareholder or other stakeholders).
-In the context of the duty of loyalty, the stated requirement to act in the 'best interests of the corporation' highlights the principle that directors and officers owe an overriding fiduciary duty to the corporation and not directly to the shareholders or any other group of stakeholders.
+In the context of the duty of loyalty, the stated requirement to act in the best interests of the corporation highlights the principle that directors and officers owe an overriding fiduciary duty to the corporation and not directly to the shareholders or any other group of stakeholders.
 The duty of care requires directors and officers to exercise the care, diligence and skill that a 'reasonably prudent person' would exercise in comparable circumstances.
 A principal aspect of this duty is an obligation to act on an informed basis after due consideration of the relevant materials, appropriate deliberation and input, as required, from expert and experienced advisers.

 The board is responsible for determining the best interests of a corporation.
 In BCE Inc v 1976 Debentureholders (BCE), the Supreme Court of Canada held that, depending on the circumstances, it may be appropriate for the board of directors to consider, among other things, the interests of those who are affected by corporate decisions, including shareholders, creditors, employees, consumers, governments and the environment.
-In BCE, the Court indicated that directors are required to 'act in the best interests of the corporation viewed as a good corporate citizen', which implies a consideration of interests other than those of shareholders.
-However, it is important to note that the Court implicitly recognised the importance of shareholder interests in director decision-making.
-In the change of control context, market pressures and the reality that shareholder approval is crucial to allowing a transaction to proceed mean that, in practice, boards will continue to make an important focus of their analysis whether a transaction offers the highest value reasonably available to shareholders, even as they consider the best interests of the corporation and the impact of the transaction on other stakeholders.
+In BCE , the Court indicated that directors are required to 'act in the best interests of the corporation viewed as a good corporate citizen', which implies a consideration of interests other than those of shareholders.
+However, it is important to note that the Court implicitly recognised the importance of shareholder approval is crucial to allowing a transaction to proceed mean that, in practice, boards will continue to make an important focus of their analysis whether a transaction offers the highest value reasonably available to shareholders.
+For companies governed under the federal Canada Business Corporations Act, these principals have been codified and, to a degree, expanded upon.
+In addition to the principals outlined in BCE , the Canada Business Corporations Act requires directors to also consider the interests of retirees and pensioners, as well as the long-term interests of the corporation in the discharge of their fiduciary duties.

-In Canada, the decisions of directors and officers are (in most circumstances) treated deferentially by courts, due to the 'business judgement rule'.
+In Canada, the decisions of directors and officers are (in most circumstances) treated deferentially by courts because of the business judgement rule.
 Under this rule, courts will not, with the benefit of hindsight, substitute their business judgement for the determinations of a board that undertook a diligent and appropriate process.

 Shareholders, including controlling shareholders, do not generally owe other shareholders any duties.
-However, if the acquirer is a 'related party' of the target company (ie, if it owns 10 per cent or more of the voting shares of the target company), the transaction will generally be required to include enhanced procedural fairness protections, which (subject to certain exceptions) include a formal valuation of the target company's shares by an independent and qualified valuer; the approval by a 'majority of the minority' of disinterested shareholders; and enhanced disclosure requirements.
+However, if the acquirer is a related party of the target company (ie, if it owns 10 per cent or more of the voting shares of the target company), the transaction will generally be required to include enhanced procedural fairness protections, which (subject to certain exceptions) include: a formal valuation of the target company's shares by an independent and qualified valuer; the approval by a majority of the minority of disinterested shareholders; and enhanced disclosure requirements.